CVR Partners, L.P.

 the direct hit is simple: production stops, revenue pauses, and the variable payout has nothing to lean on

-fertilizer price pressure from imports
+Fertilizer price pressure from imports

 The current page flags Russian fertilizer imports as a risk to U.S. pricing.
 If domestic prices get undercut, margins compress before management can do much about it.